 Lapland is located in the northern parts of Sweden and Finland – beyond the arctic cycle.
-Besides the beautiful landscape, it is possible to catch northern lights there.
+Besides the beautiful landscape, it is possible to catch the northern lights there.
 Best time to see Aurora Bolearis, thus to travel to the north of Scandinavia is, they say, beginning of November until end of March.
-Between December and February its actually a guarantee to see them.
+Between December and February, it’s actually a guarantee to see them.

 I’m going on a trip and I’m taking X with me.

 What to wear at -20 degrees?
-Well, It’s more a question of how many layers to wear at at these cold temperatures.
-Believe it or not, wearing 6-7 “normal” layers keeps you more warm than 2-3 thick winter layers.
-In any case, your “main lapland-outfit” should consist of thermo-layers (leggings, long-arm shirt, socks), waterproof shoes, neck rest, winter-jacket and skull cap.
+Well, It’s more a question of how many layers to wear at these cold temperatures.
+Believe it or not, wearing 6-7 “normal” layers keeps you warmer than 2-3 thick winter layers.
+In any case, your “main Lapland-outfit” should consist of thermo-layers (leggings, long-arm shirt, socks), waterproof shoes, neck rest, winter-jacket and skull cap.
 In addition to that, take pullovers, shirts, snow pants and everything else needed, depending on your planned activities and personal cold feeling.

 RIGA – HELSINKI – IVALO

 From Riga, there are no direct flights to Lapland.
 Therefore, you always have a stop in Stockholm or Helsinki, which actually offers you the great opportunity to start your vacation with a small city-trip.
 Ivalo, Finland, was our the final (airport) destination.
 Therefore, we stayed one day/night in Helsinki.

 One day in Helsinki